TechOgede/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 100-empty_casks finds all empty files in the cwd and its sub dirs Script 101-gifs lists all the .gif files in the cwd Script 102-acrostic prints out first letter of each line
+Script 100-empty_casks finds all empty files in the cwd and its sub dirs Script 101-gifs lists all the .gif files in the cwd Script 102-acrostic prints out first letter of each line Script 103-the_biggest_fan parses web server logs and displays the 11 hosts which did the most requests